JM-Bunagan-22/utility-anomaly-detection/README.md

 ```

 ## Next Steps
-- [ ] Add screenshot of dashboard here
+- [x] Add screenshot of dashboard here
+- [ ] Investigate why z-score and Isolation Forest disagree — tune z-score threshold and inspect a sample of the 72 flagged days
 - [ ] Compare model performance against a labeled anomaly set (if available)
 - [ ] Extend to multiple households / accounts for a portfolio-level view